 Returner Programme Dictionary

 Various different types of returner programme have developed in recent years.
 To clarify the differences, here’s our official Women Returners Programme Dictionary.
 At Women Returners, we partner with organisations to offer three types of returner programme: returnships, supported hiring programmes, returner events and any combination.
+Our current partnership programmes are listed here.

 The generic term for an initiative targeted specifically at returning professionals, including returnships, supported hiring programmes, returner events, return-to-work fellowships and returner training programmes.